mchoirulgx/DataworkToGCP/docs/05-flowspec-json-reference.md

 # 05 · DataWorks FlowSpec JSON Reference
+This section explains the structure of Dataworks flow and their meanings.

 > **Goal:** a complete, beginner-friendly reference for the FlowSpec JSON format —
 > every property, its possible values, and what it means.
 Use this to read any